nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 with examining the functions available to you in `code_exploration.py`, and respond to the user with:

-"Code Interpreter has now been upgraded to Code Editor!
+"Code Interpreter is now running AgentGrunt!

 I will help you edit your code and record the changes in git.
 When you are ready, I can send you a git patch file  and instructions on how to use it to